| |

 - Kata Tjuta National Park.
 Uluru is sacred to the Pitjantjatjara

+and Yankunytjatjara, the Aboriginal people of the area.
 It has many springs, waterholes, rock caves and ancient

 paintings.
 Uluru is listed as a World Heritage Site.